Teresa Giudice Prepares To Film ‘RHONJ’ Season 10, Will Reportedly Chronicle Husband Joe’s Deportation

 Teresa and her husband have been facing rumors of a divorce over the past several years, which have been further fueled by Joe’s impending deportation.

 Over the past month, Teresa has also been facing rumors of cheating due to her numerous outings with a man named Blake Schreck.
-Most recently, Page Six reveled Teresa and Blake, who is much younger than she is, were seen spending time with one another at TAO Downtown at the end of last month.
+Most recently, Page Six revealed that Teresa and Blake, who is much younger than she is, were seen spending time with one another at TAO Downtown at the end of last month.

 “We found her waiting for her car on the corner outside the restaurant and she was huddled into her date’s chest,” an insider revealed.
 “She was smiling, laughing and looked really happy.”